-For more information about the eligible investors in the HIT, please see the "Eligible Participants" section of the SAI.
+For more information about the HIT's eligible investors, please see the "Eligible Participants" section of the SAI.

 To inquire about the purchase or sale of Units in the HIT, contact the HIT at the address and telephone number on the back cover of this Prospectus.